1974 Indianapolis 500: Second half

 Jerry Karl crashed in turn 3 after completing 115 laps.
 During the caution, Johnny Rutherford exited the pits right in front of second place A. J. Foyt, and held the lead.
 Seconds later, the green light came back on while the drivers were in the southchute.
 Foyt got the jump on the restart, and passed Rutherford for the lead in turn 2.

 At lap 130, Foyt, Rutherford, and Bobby Unser were running 1st-2nd-3rd.
 Al Unser dropped out on lap 131 with a broken valve, bringing out the caution for a tow-in.
 Foyt ducked into the pits, and Rutherford was now the leader again.

 On lap 138, the green light came back on.
 Foyt came through traffic and passed Rutherford for the lead down the mainstretch.
 A lap later though, Foyt's car began smoking, and he was issued the black flag due to leaking oil.
 After two pit stops, Foyt dropped out with a broken turbocharger scavenger pump.

 Rutherford took over the lead on lap 141, and seemed to have the race in hand.
-Bobby Unser was the only other car on the lead lap, but was between 15-20 second behind.
+Bobby Unser was the only other car on the lead lap, but was between 15 and 20 second behind.
 Rutherford had a close call in turn one while attempting to pass lap traffic.
 As he was lapping Pancho Carter and Jim McElreath, Carter spun right next to him in turn one.
 McElreath narrowly avoided him, and all three cars continued.

 Rutherford gave up the lead only one more time on lap 176 during a pit stop.
 He led the final 24 laps to win his first Indianapolis 500.
 David Hobbs' 5th-place finish was the only top ten at Indianapolis for a foreign driver in the 1970s (except Andretti, who was born in Italy but was a naturalized U.S. citizen).

-Immediately after the checkered flag was waved for Johnny Rutherford, a multitude of fans streamed onto the active track in turn 3.
-This forced the race steward to immediately halt the race, rather than give lapped drivers five extra minutes to complete the race distance as had been the custom since 1964 (before 1964, the time allowed was even longer).
-The fan incursion caused the Indianapolis 500 race rules to be changed for 1975 and beyond, so that the winner crossing the line ends the race, and all competitors behind the race winner are allowed only to finish their current running lap under green.
+Immediately after the checkered flag was waved for Johnny Rutherford, a multitude of fans streamed onto the active track in turn three.
+This forced the race steward to immediately halt the race, rather than give the other drivers the allotted five minutes to complete the race distance as had been the custom since 1964 (before 1964, the time allowed was even longer).
+A similar fan incursion occurred in 1977 after A. J. Foyt won his fourth "500".
+This prompted the officials to change the rules in subsequent years to eliminate the "extra time."
+Once the winner crossed the finish line, the race ends, and all others on the track would be allowed only to finish the current lap they were running.